 VII.
-Addressing Concerns and Challenges Associated with PPPPs

-Although pharmaceutical public-private partnerships offer significant potential benefits, it is essential to acknowledge and address potential concerns.
-For universities, the primary concerns include maintaining academic freedom and ensuring that research priorities are not unduly influenced by commercial interests.
-Government agencies are focused on ensuring that public investments lead to accessible and affordable treatments while safeguarding public health.
+Addressing Concerns and Challenges Associated with PPPPs investments lead to accessible and affordable treatments while safeguarding public health.
 Industry partners are concerned with protecting their intellectual property and receiving fair compensation for their contributions.
 Patient advocacy groups prioritize the availability of safe, effective, and affordable treatments.
 By acknowledging and addressing these diverse concerns, PPPPs can create a balanced and collaborative environment that benefits all stakeholders.